Short on time and can’t read it all now?

 Illustrator is the difference between getting the job and not getting the job.

-To reach your dream and get ahead, Illustrator skills are mandatory.
+To reach your dream and get ahead, Adobe Illustrator for fashion design skills are mandatory.

 98% of fashion design jobs require proficiency and hand sketching is no longer sufficient.